 The Jew district is the area where you’ll see all the shops selling spices.
 There’s also a synagogue, I saw some signs with the Hebrew alphabet.
 Nothing special to see there, but it’s still nice to wander around the streets in this area, get in some shops…

 And finally, another place where I had very high expectations, my camera was ready to take great pictures : the sunset next to the Chinese fishing nets.
 I went there, by the waterside, to find out the place was disgusting, a dump at the water’s edge, really!
 Garbage all over the floor, many plastic bags in the water… And it started raining!
 Very very far from what I saw on the internet!
 No time to whine, it’s time to see what the backwaters look like!
+For a thorough guide about the city, check the places to visit in Fort Kochi.

 What’s that, the backwaters?
 Pretty simple, you basically get on a boat, and sail on a river.
 Something important I need to specify since we’re in India, there’s no noise when you’re sailing on the backwaters, it’s a peaceful moment.
 Not much noise, and from the boat, you’ll pass by villages along the backwaters, and the daily routine there : kids playing, women washing clothes, men loading stuff on their boats…